Lockwood Dissection Explained

 The Lockwood technique is superior to traditional tummy tuck dissection.
 It preserves the blood and nerve supply much better than the traditional abdominoplasty technique by undermining less tissue, which has several benefits:

-1. Better blood supply means more oxygen to the wound, so less chance of infection, wound separation, or other healing problems.
+1. A better blood supply means more oxygen to the wound, so less chance of infection, wound separation, or other healing problems.

 2. Preservation of nerve supply means there no loss of sensation in the belly skin after surgery.